-It's been difficult not to reminisce over the last few weeks for Father James D. Proffitt.
+It's been difficult over the last few weeks for Father James D. Proffitt not to reminisce.

-The eight-year pastor of St. Michael the Archangel in Overlea said the final Mass for students at the parish school before summer break.
-On June 10, he witnessed the confirmation of 51 young people from the parish.
+The eight-year pastor of St. Michael the Archangel, Overlea, said the final Mass for students at the parish school before summer break.

+On June 10, he witnessed the confirmation of 51 parish young people.

-"It's been neat watching them grow up," Father Proffitt said.
+"It's been neat watching them grow up," Father Proffitt said of the youth.
 "A number of them I participated in their first reconciliation.
 I have a lot of pride watching them."

-It's time, however, for a new challenge.
+It's time for a new challenge, however.
 Father Proffitt has been assigned as pastor of St. John the Evangelist in Severna Park.
-The Carroll County native, a former Baptist, will start there in July.
+The Carroll County-native and former Baptist will start in July.

-While sad to be leaving behind the many friends he made at St. Michael, Father Proffitt realizes he has to put aside personal satisfaction.
+Although he is sad to be leaving behind the many friends he made at St. Michael, Father Proffitt realizes he has to put aside personal satisfaction.